 Dioecious shrub 1–4 m high; penultimate branchlets woody.
 Bark smooth.
 Branchlets ascending, to 15 cm long; internodes 5–12 mm long, 0.7–1 mm diam., smooth, glabrous, with waxy bloom; ribs angular or rounded.
 Teeth 6 or 7, erect or rarely slightly spreading, c.
 0.5 mm long, occasionally overlapping when young, not withered.
 Male spikes moniliform, 1–4 cm long, 5 or 6 whorls per cm; anther c.
 0.7 mm long; bracteoles persistent.
 Cones cylindric, longer than broad, with short sterile apex to 3 mm long; peduncle 2–6 mm long; cone body 13–35 mm long, 7–9 mm diam.; valves in several rows, hardly extending beyond cone body, broadly acute to obtuse, pyramidal protuberance shorter than bracteole body.
 Winged seeds c.
 5 mm long, black.
 Flowers Mar., Sep.–Dec.

 DunT, GGr.
 Known only from sandstone outcrops in the Grampians (e.g. Victoria Range, Mt William).

-Branchlets of Allocasuarina grampiana are characterized by a strong waxy bloom, angular to rounded ribs and erect teeth.
+Branchlets of Allocasuarina grampiana are characterized by young articles with a strong waxy bloom, angular to rounded ribs and erect teeth.
 The cones are narrow and often quite elongate, and have a sterile terminal portion.